Smartwatches With Health Metrics – Learn What They Are & Do

 How Do Smartwatches Work?

 For this reason, it’s important to note that not all smartwatches work with all smartphones.
 Many will need smartphone compatibility.
-For instance, some smartwatches have an operating system that only supports iPhones (Apple); others support Android, while others support both Android and IOS.
+For instance, some smartwatches have an operating system that only supports iPhones (Apple); others support Android, while others support both Android and iOS.

 How Long Do Smartwatches Last?